 Until we have children.

-It took me a while to really understand what was missing and what I needed to be a more patient and loving mother: I needed to be by myself.
+It took me quite a while to really understand what was missing and what I needed to be a more patient and loving mother.
+What I needed to not boil over with anxiety and stress every day.

 That empty time during the day where you sit and do nothing but veg out on a book or a little TV that some people think are pointless and boring?
 They are critical to our well-being.